 Research and development.
 Research and development expense consists primarily of personnel and outside service costs related to the development of new processes and product lines, enhancement of existing product lines, software developed for internal use, maintenance of internally developed software, quality assurance and testing.
-Costs for internal use software are evaluated by project and capitalized where appropriate under Accounting Standards Codification (ASC) 350-40, Intangibles - Goodwill and Other, Internal-Use Software.
+All of our internal research and development costs have been expensed as incurred.
 We expect research and development expense to increase in the future as we seek to enhance and expand our product line offerings and supporting business systems.